plone/documentation/docs/backend/widgets.md

 class ReportForm(form.Form):
-    """ A form to output a HTML report from chosen parameters """
+    """ A form to output an HTML report from chosen parameters """

     fields = field.Fields(IReportSchema)